go-benchmark-kvstore/docker-volume-mkfs/README.md

 ```

 To install the latest development version (`main` branch), use `registry.gitlab.com/go-benchmark-kvstore/docker-volume-mkfs/plugin-branch/main:latest`
 for its Docker plugin image.
-That allows you then to upgrade the plugin when the `main` branch is updated:
+That allows you to upgrade the plugin when the `main` branch is updated:

 ```sh
 $ docker plugin disable mkfs